 Understanding Boeing's Unusual Options Activity

-Shares of Boeing (NYSE:BA) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $240.97.
+Boeing (NYSE:BA) shares experienced unusual options activity on Friday.
+The stock price moved down to $234.41 following the option alert.

 - Trade Type: CALL